Murray Rothbard: Race, gender, and civil rights

-Rothbard called for the elimination of "the entire 'civil rights' structure", which he said "tramples on the property rights of every American".
+Rothbard called for the elimination of "the entire 'civil rights' structure," which he said "tramples on the property rights of every American."
 He consistently favored repeal of the 1964 Civil Rights Act, including Title VII regarding employment discrimination, and called for overturning the Brown v.
 Board of Education decision on the grounds that state-mandated integration of schools violated libertarian principles.
 In an essay called "Right-wing Populism", Rothbard proposed a set of measures to "reach out" to the "middle and working classes", which included urging the police to crack down on "street criminals", writing that "cops must be unleashed" and "allowed to administer instant punishment, subject of course to liability when they are in error".
 He also advocated that the police "clear the streets of bums and vagrants."

 Rothbard held strong opinions about many leaders of the civil rights movement.
 He considered black separatist Malcolm X to be a "great black leader" and integrationist Martin Luther King Jr. to be favored by whites because he "was the major restraining force on the developing Negro revolution".
-In 1993 he rejected the vision of a "separate black nation", asking "does anyone really believe that ...
-New Africa would be content to strike out on its own, with no massive "foreign aid" from the U.S.A.?".
+Jacob Jensen writes that Rothbard's commentary from the 1960s, approving of both "black power" and "white power" in separated communities, amounted to support for racial segregation.
+In 1993, Rothbard rejected the vision of a "separate black nation", asking, "Does anyone really believe that ...
+New Africa would be content to strike out on its own, with no massive "foreign aid" from the U.S.A.?"
 Rothbard also suggested that opposition to Martin Luther King Jr., whom he demeaned as a "coercive integrationist", should be a litmus test for members of his "paleolibertarian" political movement.